 6. Their eyes can be quite unique.

 Siberian Huskies are known for their piercing blue eyes.
-Their progeny with Shepherds will often have the same blue eyes, although brown eyes are also common.
+Their progeny with Shepherds will often have the same color eyes, although brown eyes are also common.
 It’s also somewhat frequent for the hybrids to have one blue and one brown eye.

 7. They seem to be more fur than dog.